wduquette/joe/mdbook/src/extending/registered_types.md

 - Any Java `Collection<?>`
 - Any value that implements the `JoeIterable` interface
-- Any `JoeObject`, e.g., any registered type, that can convert its values into a list for iteration.
+- Any proxied type whose `ProxyType` can produce a list of items for iteration.

 To make your registered type iterable, provide an iterables supplier, a function that accepts a value of your type and returns a `Collection<?>`.